Information For Faculty and Staff

 We are happy to prepare selected bibliographies, list of subject headings on a specific topic, or other help sheets to meet your classes needs.
 If you would like to take advantage of this service contact either librarian.

-If you have ideas or suggestions regarding additional ways the Library may further support Vista faculty and staff please do not hesitate to contact the library.
+If you have ideas or suggestions regarding additional ways the Library may further support Berkeley City College faculty and staff please do not hesitate to contact the library.

 Exercises that encorporate Information Competency Outcomes:

 If you would like library exercises tailored to specific subjects and programs that are designed to reinforce the information research process, please contact Joshua Boatright firstname.lastname@example.org.